xdelaruelle/modules/doc/source/module.rst

 .. option:: --indepth

- On :subcmd:`avail` sub-command, include in search results the matching modulefiles and directories and recursively the modulefiles and directories contained in these matching directories.
+ On :subcmd:`avail` and :subcmd:`spider` sub-commands, include in search results the matching modulefiles and directories and recursively the modulefiles and directories contained in these matching directories.

  .. only:: html

     .. versionadded:: 4.3

+    .. versionchanged:: 5.6
+       Support for :subcmd:`spider` sub-command added

 .. option:: --json, -j

  Display :subcmd:`avail`, :subcmd:`list`, :subcmd:`savelist`,
+ :subcmd:`search`, :subcmd:`spider`, :subcmd:`stashlist` and :subcmd:`whatis`
- :subcmd:`stashlist`, :subcmd:`whatis` and :subcmd:`search` output in JSON
+ output in JSON format.
- format.

  .. only:: html

     .. versionadded:: 4.5

+    .. versionchanged:: 5.2
+       Support for :subcmd:`stashlist` sub-command added

+    .. versionchanged:: 5.6
+       Support for :subcmd:`spider` sub-command added

 .. option:: --latest, -L

- On :subcmd:`avail` sub-command, display only the highest numerically sorted version of each module name (see :ref:`Locating Modulefiles` section in the :ref:`modulefile(5)` man page).
+ On :subcmd:`avail` and :subcmd:`spider` sub-commands, display only the highest numerically sorted version of each module name (see :ref:`Locating Modulefiles` section in the :ref:`modulefile(5)` man page).

  .. only:: html

     .. versionadded:: 4.0

+    .. versionchanged:: 5.6
+       Support for :subcmd:`spider` sub-command added

 .. option:: --long, -l

- Display :subcmd:`avail`, :subcmd:`list`, :subcmd:`savelist` and
+ Display :subcmd:`avail`, :subcmd:`list`, :subcmd:`savelist`, :subcmd:`spider`
- :subcmd:`stashlist` output in long format.
+ and :subcmd:`stashlist` output in long format.

+ .. only:: html

+    .. versionchanged:: 4.0
+       Support for :subcmd:`savelist` sub-command added

+    .. versionchanged:: 5.2
+       Support for :subcmd:`stashlist` sub-command added

+    .. versionchanged:: 5.6
+       Support for :subcmd:`spider` sub-command added

 .. option:: --no-auto